 The absence of secure attachment creates considerable distress, resulting in vulnerability to a variety of physical, emotional, social and moral problems.
 Attachment experiences and patterns extend into adult life, and influence: 1. feelings of security, 2. personal meaning given to experiences and relationships, 3. the ability to develop and maintain close affectional bonds, and 4. conflict and feelings of isolation commonly experienced by couples.

-Here is the link to find out what your attachment style is: http://www.web-research-design.net/cgi-bin/crq/crq.pl
+Here is the link to find out what your attachment style is: http://www.web-research-de sign.net/cgi-bin/crq/crq.pl

 Friday, July 6, 2012